Olivier-Berg/PPE-notes/Mandarin/HT-3.md

 yao = yi = 1 when speaking

-dian was dot, now most peopl
+dian was dot, now most people use dot. @ was smallmouse but now just "at"